 For an organization or a personal website that is just required pictures and texts demonstration (such websites account for half of the entire Internet), if there is a way to eliminate the trouble of complex back-end languages and databases, and in the meantime, can apply the simplicity of static pages would be really great.

 Therefore a program like Jekyll which can manipulate static pages came into our world.
 Jekyll is simply a static site generator that generates static files based on the source of the web page.
 It provides templates, variables, plugins, and more, so it can actually be used to write the entire site.

-As a result, the server-side requirements are greatly reduced, because the back-end programs and database are redundant, this makes many organizations are very willing to provide such free server services to public, especially static personal blog.
+As a result, the server-side requirements are greatly reduced, because the back-end programs and database are redundant, this makes many organizations are very willing to provide such free server services to the public, especially the static personal blog.

 The most influential and renowned player in this field is GitHub.
-GitHub is a company that provides git hosting services, and is also the world’s largest programmers’ community.
+GitHub is a company that provides git hosting services and is also the world’s largest programmers’ community.
 The status of this community is like the wizarding school in Harry Potter – how could you don’t know Hogwarts or Beauxbatons?
-Truly, almost each programmer in the world owns at least one GitHub account, and GitHub also attracts many curious non-programmers since they think GitHub is “cool”.
+Truly, almost every programmer in the world owns at least one GitHub account, and GitHub also attracts many curious non-programmers since they think GitHub is “cool”.